|

 There are many examples of groups.
 The set of real numbers is a group under addition, but not under multiplication because zero has no inverse.
 The set {0, 1, ..., N-1} is a group under addition modulo N. The set of all permutations of a set is a group under composition.
 If the set has n elements, the group is called the symmetric group and is usually represented by Sn.

-A subset H of a group G is called a subgroup if it is a group with the same binary operation.
-The smallest subgroup contains only the identity element, and the largest is the group itself.
+A subset H of a group G is called a subgroup if it is a group with the same binary operation, which is the case when

 In any group, we can define an operation analogous to exponentiation in ordinary arithmetic.
 Let a be a group element and n a positive integer.
 Then define

-an = aaa...a (repeated n times),
+a n = aaa...a (repeated n times),

-a0 = e,
+a 0 = e,

 It is easy to show that this operation obeys the following rules of exponentiation, where m and n are any integers: